Historic victory for Canada in the World Hockey Championship

 The Finns fought in the third period to regain control through Petteri Lindbohm.

-However, Captain Adam Henrique was forced into overtime by scoring less than eight minutes before regulation time.
+However, Captain Adam Henrique was forced into overtime with less than eight minutes in regulatory time.
 Comtoa collected his second point in the match.

-Paul then took advantage of a two-on-one descent to secure Canada’s 27th International Ice Hockey Federation title.
+Paul then took advantage of a two-on-one descent to claim his 27th title for Canada.
 The last victory of the representatives of the maple leaf dates back to 2016.

-Canada completes an amazing comeback, becoming the first team in the tournament’s history to win honors after losing its first three matches.
+The country completes a stunning comeback, becoming the first team in tournament history to win honors after losing its first three matches.

-Training led by experienced Gerard Gallant disastrous beginnings, before he pulled himself together brilliantly.
-She has in particular Lost to Latvia, as a lever for curtains.
+The team led by Gerard Gallant had a disastrous start, before recovering brilliantly.
+It lost significantly to Latvia in raising the curtain.

 Andrew Mangiapane was named Player of the Tournament.
 The Flames striker joined the Canadian team after his NHL roster was eliminated.

-Darcy Comber stopped 29 balls in the final.
+Darcy Comber stopped 29 balls.
 At the other end of the ice, Jussi Olkinuora allowed three goals from 26 shots.

 komtoa’s revenge